 RSS to Email is a popular feature that almost every blogger loves to use.
 Most people would say that MailChimp does a pretty good job of it.
 I wish I could say the same but I’ve been having issues with spacing, placement and appearance of the social buttons on a sister-blog, and after a long and hard struggle, I’ve just given up.

 ConvertKit doesn’t offer a complete RSS to Email solution.
 You need to create an automation rule and manually publish the RSS feed, which is a little convoluted.
-The only thing I can say in ConvertKit’s defense is that the money is still in the list, so you might reconsider using the wildly untargeted option that is RSS.
+The only thing I can say in ConvertKit’s defence is that the money is still in the list, so you might reconsider using the wildly un-targeted option that is RSS.

 Pretty much every software that is designed on the planet for lead generation and email marketing integrates with MailChimp and Aweber, since they are the two most popular email marketing tools available.
 ConvertKit still has some way to go.